mcsuGH/FizzBuzz/README.md

 # FizzBuzz
 ```
-Returns "fizzbuzz" when given a multiple of both 3 and 5
+Returns "FizzBuzz" when given a multiple of both 3 and 5
-Returns "fizz" when given a multiple of 3
+Returns "Fizz" when given a multiple of 3
-Returns "buzz" when given a multiple of 5
+Returns "Buzz" when given a multiple of 5
 ```
 # Instructions